 Cloud computing use is growing with the development of artificial intelligence.
 Businesses can now leverage cloud artificial intelligence to establish themselves in unimaginable market positions by simply adopting modern AI technology to draw and manage data.
 Let’s explore how AI is influencing cloud computing and other cloud technologies.

 What Is Artificial Intelligence?

 Artificial intelligence (AI) is simply an advanced level of computing that combines and analyzes rich scientific datasets to enable human-like problem-solving in machines.
-It comprises sub-fields of machine learning, including deep-learning to engineer and make intelligent machines and computer programs.
+It comprises sub-fields of machine learning, including deep learning to engineer and make intelligent machines and computer programs.

 AI uses computers and machines to understand and interpret human intelligence by mimicking humans’ problem-solving and decision-making capabilities.